nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 ## 4. Features

 This section contains all the information about the features of **NUSMaze**.
 You may enter a command into the CLI to use each feature.

-<div style="page-break-after: always;"></div>

 ### 4.1 Viewing Help